LauraHBui/Modelling-Crime-Data-2021/docs/04-descriptive-statistics.md

 <div style="margin-bottom:30px;">
 </div>

 ---

 ## Today’s 3

-Two primary ways of describing your data are having to do with the central tendency and their dispersion.
+Two primary ways of describing your data have to do with the central tendency and their dispersion.
 We also learn about outliers.

 <div style="margin-bottom:35px;">
 </div>